chiragsanghvi/JavascriptSDK/README.md

 var jane = new Person({ __id : '123345456');

-//call fetchConnectedObjects with all options that're supported by queries syntax
+//call getConnectedObjects with all options that're supported by queries syntax
-// we'll cover queries in next section var query = jane.fetchConnectedObjects({ relation : 'friends', //mandatory
+// we'll cover queries in next section var query = jane.getConnectedObjects({ relation : 'friends', //mandatory
   returnEdge: true, // set to false to stop returning connection
   label: 'friend' //mandatory for a relation between same type and different labels